Skip to main content

 Nutritional Endocrinology and Sleep Architecture

-The raw materials for hormone production and the daily recalibration of the are derived from our diet and our sleep.
+The raw materials for hormone production and the daily recalibration of the endocrine system are derived from our diet and our sleep.
 A deficiency in either area can undermine even the most dedicated exercise program.

 • Macronutrients as Building Blocks Steroid hormones, including testosterone and estrogen, are synthesized from cholesterol.
 Diets that are excessively low in healthy fats can compromise the availability of this essential precursor.
 Adequate protein intake is necessary to provide the amino acids required for building muscle tissue in response to hormonal signals and for producing peptide hormones.